Generalized chip firing and critical groups of arithmetical structures on trees: Acknowledgments

 \section{Acknowledgments}

-We thank ICERM for their support through the Collaborate@ICERM program.
+We would like to thank Dino Lorenzini for helpful comments on a previous version of this paper and ICERM for their support through the Collaborate@ICERM program.
 Alexander Diaz-Lopez’s research is supported by National Science Foundation grant DMS-2211379.
 Joel Louwsma was partially supported by two Niagara University Summer Research Awards.